Length of Divorce

 The court also has the authority to require spouses to attend mediation for either custody or economic issues that remain in dispute.
 The mediation process, by necessity, increases the time needed to finalize the divorce.
 If issues remain unresolved after mediation, you are likely looking at the high end of the timeline for completing the divorce.

 The New Jersey court system has set a goal to resolve divorces within 12 months of filing.
 Many will conclude more quickly by agreed settlement while the most contentious divorces may still require up to 24 months.
 Planning for divorce with the assistance of an experienced family law attorney can often speed the process.
 Wanting to complete the divorce quickly is understandable, but taking the necessary time to protect your interests and create a stable foundation for the future is often the best course.
-If you have any questions about a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 today for a free in office consultation.
+If you have any questions about a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 today for a free initial consultation.